Previous Page Next page

 Chelsea - 2

-Clapton Orient - 1 (Yardley)
+Clapton Orient - 1 (Unknown scorer once thought to be Yardley)

 London Challenge Cup Final Highbury, Arsenal 15th November 1926 Attendance: 4,589